SortableJS/Sortable/plugins/README.md

 `unhideGhostForTarget()` — Unhides the ghost element.
 To be called after `hideGhostForTarget()`.

-`dispatchSortableEvent(eventName: String)` — Function that can be used to emit an event on the current sortable while sorting, with all usual event properties set
+`dispatchSortableEvent(eventName: String)` — Function that can be used to emit an event on the current sortable while sorting, with all usual event properties set (eg. indexes, rootEl, cloneEl, originalEvent, etc.).

 ### DragOverEvent Object